NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 ************

 Computational work on Gaea is performed by *jobs*.
-Jobs typically consist of several componenets:
+Jobs typically consist of several components:

 -  A batch submission script
 -  A binary executable
 -  A set of input files for the executable
 -  A set of output files created by the executable

-In general, the process for running a job is to:
+In general, the process for running a job is:

-#.
-Prepare executables and input files.
+#. prepare executables and input files
-#.
-Write a batch script.
+#. write a batch script
-#.
-Submit the batch script to the batch scheduler.
+#. submit the batch script to the batch scheduler
-#.
-Optionally monitor the job before and during execution.
+#. optionally monitor the job before and during execution

 The following sections describe in detail how to create, submit, and manage jobs for execution on Frontier.
 Frontier uses SchedMD's Slurm Workload Manager